Ethann93/Credit-Card-EDA-Visualization-Regression-Modelling-/README.md

-# Credit-Card-EDA-Visualization-Regression-Modelling-
-EDA on credit card dataset with Visualizations and Regression modelling including:
 # Credit Card (EDA, Visualization & Regression Modeling)

 This GitHub repository contains code and analysis for the "Credit Card" dataset.
 The primary goal of this project is to explore the dataset, visualize its features, perform data cleaning, and create regression models such as (Linear Regression, Random Forest,  Ridge Regression, Gradient Boosting Regression &amp; Stacking Regressing Model) for predicting a target variable labeled "label."
 The following stages are covered in this code: https://www.kaggle.com/datasets/rohitudageri/credit-card-details